Bremen Airport: Development since the 1950s

 In February 2017 British Airways announced it would end its flights from Bremen to London and Manchester, which were both operated by SUN-AIR.
 SUN-AIR maintained a base for the routes at Bremen Airport.
 In April 2017 the airport announced it was changing its name to Bremen Airport Hans Koschnick, after the former mayor and honorable citizen of Bremen.

 In October 2018, Ryanair announced it would be closing its base at the airport on 5 November 2018.
 In February 2021, Lufthansa Aviation Training announced it would relocate its entire German practical training from Bremen Airport to Rostock Airport.
+In 2023 and 2024, Bremen Airport gained two important additional hub connections when Lufthansa Group Airlines SWISS and Austrian Airlines began scheduled routes to their hubs in Zürich and Vienna, respectively.

 Facilities

 The airport consists of one main passenger terminal building, split into sections Terminal 1, 2 and 3 that features several shops, restaurants and service facilities as well five aircraft stands equipped with jet bridges and some additional stands for mid-sized aircraft on the apron.
 The main building contains the check-in counters 5–19 and 21–38.
 Ryanair uses another more basic facility to the west of the main terminal called Terminal E which only features walk-boarding and features the check-in counters 1E-4E.

 The Bremenhalle inside the airport hosts a small aviation and space exploration museum, displaying the Junkers W33 Bremen and the first Spacelab module.

+Bremen airport is the home airport of the Alfred Wegener Institute for Polar and Marine Research (AWI) two Basler BT-67 research aircraft Polar 5 and Polar 6.
+The AWI fleet was relocated to Bremen after Bremerhaven Airport was closed in 2016.

 Airlines and destinations

-The following airlines operate regular scheduled and charter flights at Bremen Airport:
+The following airlines offer regular scheduled and charter flights at Bremen Airport: